-MSMS-T "Thesis Track": Thesis Research Requirements
+MSMS-T "Thesis-Track": Thesis Research & Program Requirements

-Each graduate student must complete a research-based thesis project under the mentorship of a faculty member who also serves as their thesis committee chair.
+MSMS-T students will complete a research-based thesis project under the mentorship of a faculty member who also serves as their thesis committee chair.
 With the help of their thesis advisor, each student will come up with an original research question (hypothesis) and will develop a proposal for collecting and analyzing data to test the hypothesis.
-In addition to the thesis advisor, two additional faculty members whose fields of expertise complement that of the chair and the student's research topic also serve as thesis committee members.
+In addition to the thesis advisor, at least two additional scientists with expertise in areas that complement the student's research topic will also serve as thesis committee members.